venksrid001/cowrie/project-requirement.md

 ## 2. References

-1.W.
-Cabral, C. Valli, L. Sikos and S. Wakeling, "Review and Analysis of Cowrie Artefacts and Their Potential to be Used Deceptively," 2019 International Conference on Computational Science and Computational Intelligence (CSCI), 2019, pp. 166-171, doi: 10.1109/CSCI49370.2019.00035.
+1. W. Cabral, C. Valli, L. Sikos and S. Wakeling, "Review and Analysis of Cowrie Artefacts and Their Potential to be Used Deceptively," 2019 International Conference on Computational Science and Computational Intelligence (CSCI), 2019, pp. 166-171, doi: 10.1109/CSCI49370.2019.00035.

+2. Zealand, W., 2022.
+Offices.
+WorkSafe.
+Available at: <https://www.worksafe.govt.nz/managing-health-and-safety/managing-risks/what-risk-looks-like-in-your-industry/office-workers> [Accessed 21 April 2022].

 ## 3. Specific requirements